 Traditional monolithic style application architecture coupled all their functionality tightly into one service.
 This caused high difficulty to deploy new features as it will take long downtimes which resulted in fewer opportunities to make updates to the application.
 Scaling such applications are expensive because we have to scale the whole application even though only a particular service gets much traffic.

 Why to Learn Microservices?

 The introduction of the cloud has brought a drastic change in the way we design, architect and deploy our applications.
-Helped in faster deployments, improving availability, ability to scale on demand and reduced the time to market.
-So here comes in the Microservices-based application, which is an architecture in which the goal is to create smaller isolated services that can deploy and scale independently of each other improving the agility.
+Helped in faster deployments, improving availability, ability to scale on-demand and reduced the time to market.
+So here comes the Microservices-based application, which is an architecture in which the goal is to create smaller isolated services that can deploy and scale independently of each other improving agility.